John McCain confirms he gave Trump dossier to James Comey in book ‘The Restless Wave’: Report

-Sen. John McCain reportedly confirms in his upcoming book that he was the man who handed to the FBI the infamous “dossier” of unproven allegations about President Trump.
+Sen. John McCain’s upcoming book details how he handed to the FBI the infamous “dossier” of unproven allegations about President Trump, and defends the act as patriotic “duty.”

-According to a report Wednesday in the Daily Beast, Mr. McCain acknowledges for the first time in his upcoming book “The Restless Wave,” that he met personally with then-FBI director James P. Comey to give him the salacious material.
+According to a report Wednesday in the Daily Beast, Mr. McCain acknowledges in his upcoming book “The Restless Wave,” that he met personally with then-FBI director James P. Comey to give him the salacious material.

 “I agreed to receive a copy of what is now referred to as ‘the dossier,’” the Arizona Republican wrote.
 “I reviewed its contents.
 The allegations were disturbing, but I had no idea which if any were true.
 I could not independently verify any of it, and so I did what any American who cares about our nation’s security should have done.”